-Note If you cannot determine from your books and records (or the books and records of a related person) in which state an item is used, do not include the gross receipts from that item in the numerator or the denominator of the sales factor.
+ENOTE If you cannot determine from your books and records (or the books and records of a related person) in which state an item is used, do not include the gross receipts from that item in the numerator or the denominator of the sales factor.

-Sales, other than sales of tangible personal property, or gross receipts from the licensing, sale, or other disposition of patents, copyrights, trademarks and similar items of intangible personal property, are in Illinois if
+To determine if sales, other than sales of tangible personal property, or gross receipts from the licensing, sale, or other disposition of patents, copyrights, trademarks and similar items of intangible personal property, are in Illinois, see the instructions for Form IL-1120, Corporation Income and Replacement Tax Return, Step 4, Line 31.